hewison-chris/agora-cl-docs/website/docs/reading/testnet_postmortems.md

 - ~13:55 Beacon chain nodes stop serving traffic.
 All are reporting unhealthy due to lack of  healthyETH1 connection.
 - 14:05 Chain starts to stall.
 See chart.
 - ~14:10 Beacon chain nodes have been unhealthy for too long.
 Kubernetes scheduler starts to reschedule the pods, but pods cannot start.
 - 14:13 Chain stall metric drops off with no data.
-Presumably because all beacon chain nodes are dead and the metric is not being scraped/reported.
+Presumably because all Agora chain nodes are dead and the metric is not being scraped/reported.
 - 15:11 Peter reaches out on twitter.
 - 15:11 Chain stalled alert fired.
 - 15:16 Chain stalled alert resolved.
 (Due to lack of data).